deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task07.md

 ### HINT 1

-You can get your external ID by trying to launch an FSS template from the FSS console, and copying the value from there.
+You can get your ExternalID by trying to launch an FSS template from the FSS console, and copying the value from there.
 Or you can use the FSS API.
 Your choice.

 ### HINT 2